marybeth clark

 Artistic Director

 She and Vic are the proud parents of 2 daughters, Lila and Prentice.
-Lila recently graduated from Drew University and is preparing for the Doctorate program at MUSC and Prentice teaches special needs students at the Washington Center in Greenville, SC.
+Lila is working towards her Doctorate in Occupational Therapy at MUSC and Prentice is a special education teacher at the Washington Center in Greenville, SC and married last December.
 Marybeth and Vic do not have an empty nest but share their home with Marybeth's mother and many adopted dogs and cats.

-As an actor for Charleston Stage, Marybeth has appeared in Shakespeare in Love, Helium, You Can’t Take It With You, The Marriage of Bette and Boo, Steel Magnolias, A Christmas Carol and most recently as Madame Arcati in Blithe Spirit.
+As an actor for Charleston Stage, Marybeth has appeared in Shakespeare in Love, Helium, You Can’t Take It with You, The Marriage of Bette and Boo, Steel Magnolias, A Christmas Carol, Blythe Spirit and most recently portrayed Amanda Wingfield in The Glass Menagerie.

 Timothy Rogers